“Hold it gently, this hungry beast that is your heart.”

 If the author wanted to take a lighter approach to the Napoleonic Wars then perhaps a bit of humour could have salvaged her story.
 Jane Austen, for one, knew that wit could go a long way…

-Even after a second reading I am still surprised by how much this novel resonates with me.
+Even after a third reading I am still surprised by how much this novel resonates with me.
 A lot readers will start Villette expecting a rehash of Jane Eyre—a novel which I enjoyed but wasn’t particularly taken by—which is a pity given that the narrative of Villette takes its reader through a much more labyrinthine path that the straightforward Bildungsroman of Jane Eyre.

 “No mockery in this world ever sounds to me so hollow as that of being told to cultivate happiness.
 Happiness is not a potato, to be planted in mould, ant tilled with manure.
 Happiness is a glory shining far down upon us out of Heaven.
 She is a divine dew which the soul, on certain of its summer mornings, feels dropping upon it from the amaranth bloom and golden fruitage of Paradise.”